 AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF TAMARAC, FLORIDA, AMENDING CHAPTER 16, PENSIONS AND RETIREMENT, ARTICLE VI, FIREFIGHTER PENSION SECTION 16-408.
-"PARTICIPANT PLAN; AMENDING CONTRIBUTIONS", PROVIDING FOR AN INCREASE IN EMPLOYEE CONTRIBUTIONS; AMENDING SECTION 16-487, "EARLY RETIREMENT AGE", PROVIDING FOR THE DELETION OF EARLY RETIREMENT ON ATTAINMENT OF TWENTY-FIVE (25) YEARS OF CREDITED SERVICE; AMENDING SECTION 16-489, "NORMAL RETIREMENT AGE", PROVIDING FOR NORMAL RETIREMENT AT THE ATTAINMENT OF TWENTY-FIVE (25) YEARS OF CREDITED SERVICE; ADDING SECTION 16-515, "RETIREMENT SUBSIDY", PROVIDING FOR A MONTHLY SUBSIDY BENEFIT AT RETIREMENT OF TEN DOLLARS (\$10) PER YEAR OF CREDITED SERVICE INCLUDING A MINIMUM.
+"PARTICIPANT PLAN; AMENDING CONTRIBUTIONS", PROVIDING FOR AN INCREASE EMPLOYEE CONTRIBUTIONS; AMENDING SECTION 16-487, "EARLY RETIREMENT AGE", PROVIDING FOR THE DELETION OF EARLY RETIREMENT ON ATTAINMENT OF TWENTY-FIVE (25) YEARS OF CREDITED SERVICE; AMENDING SECTION 16-489, "NORMAL RETIREMENT AGE", PROVIDING FOR NORMAL RETIREMENT AT THE ATTAINMENT OF TWENTY-FIVE (25) YEARS OF CREDITED SERVICE; ADDING SECTION 16-515, "RETIREMENT SUBSIDY", PROVIDING FOR A MONTHLY SUBSIDY BENEFIT AT RETIREMENT OF TEN DOLLARS (\$10) PER YEAR OF CREDITED SERVICE INCLUDING A MINIMUM.
 A MAXIMUM AND AN ANNUAL ADJUSTMENT OF 2 AND ONE-HALF PERCENT (2.5%) THAT TERMINATES AT MEDICARE ELIGIBILITY; PROVIDING FOR CODIFICATION; PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; AND PROVIDING FOR AN EFFECTIVE DATE.

-WHEREAS, the recent collective bargaining negotiations between the City of Tamarac and the International Association of Firefighters resulted in an agreement to amend the City of Tamarac Employees Firefighter's Pension Plan as it applies to the City's firefighters; and statement concerning these changes prepared by Gabriel, Roeder, Smith & Company, the Pension Trust Fund's actuaries attached hereto as Exhibit I; and
+WHEREAS, the recent collective bargaining negotiations between the City of Tamarac and the International Association of Firefighters resulted in an agreement to amend the City of Tamarac Employees Firefighter's Pension Plan as it applies to the City's firefighters; and

+WHEREAS, the City Commission has received and reviewed the actuarial impact statement concerning these changes prepared by Gabriel, Roeder, Smith & Company, the Pension Trust Fund's actuaries attached hereto as Exhibit I; and